Fr0st3h/IW4x-Lua-Loader/README.md

 # IW4x-Lua-Loader
-The Lua loader was originally from a csgo cheat.
+Lua Loader from csgo cheat ported to IW4x

 This wasn't meant to be released so I kinda just threw everything together and its semi messy.